Do I see the other

 They deform slowly,

-when the gaze separates from consequences.
+when the gaze separates

 Every decision that does not see the other